san-ghun/san-ghun/README.md

 │
 ├─▣ A Programmer (who cannot make a living with code, yet?)
 ├─▣ Like to dig into complex problems, make those simple, and find executable yet more efficient solutions.
-├─▣ Interested in Building tools for my own usage, with Machine Learning & Web Scraping & CLI & API.
+├─▣ Interested in Building tools for own usage, with Machine Learning & Web Scraping & CLI & API.
 ├─▣ Looking to Collaborate on Building Fun & Useful & Meaningful Things ├─▣ Currently, ...
 │ ├─◈ enrolled at <a href="https://42berlin.de/">42 Berlin</a>, where I'm having fun messing with pointers in C.
-│ └─◈ working on Building CLI app using Go(golang), Setting up my HomeLab, and 42 Berlin projects.
+│ ├─◈ working on Building CLI apps and tools using Python & Deno & Go(golang).
+│ └─◈ setting up my HomeLab with my old friends ... (those cannot run macOS anymore) │   └─◈ an old mid-2010 21.5 iMac running Ubuntu 24.04 LTS │   └─◈ an old 2014 Mac mini running Proxmox
 │
 ├─▣ A geek who loves to observe and conduct thought experiments.
 │